rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 ### Please check out the additional provided notebooks for a quick tutorial on setting up and running the framework for the characterization of Grain Boundaries.

-### Due to Copyright from the YOLOv5 algorithm, I am not able to provide a full tutorial for running the pore characterization process, but if you follow this tutorial, the steps for the complete set up are explained.
+### Due to Copyright from the YOLOv5 algorithm, I am not able to provide a full tutorial for running the pore characterization process, but if you follow this tutorial along with the original paper, the steps for the complete set up are explained .